 - Easy to remember to clean thanks to the open design

 - Great for cats that don’t like enclosed litter boxes

-- No hood or lid so the litter is visible
+- No hood or lid, so the litter is visible

 - If not cleaned regularly, odors can escape

-For any cat that loves to dig, finding a litter tray that contains the mess is a must.
+For any cat that loves to dig, finding a litter tray that contains this mess is a must.
 Yet, if your cat is timid and doesn’t get along well with enclosed litter boxes, this can be a challenge.
 Thankfully, the Van Ness Large Cat Litter Pan is here to help!